read this first

 A few important disclaimers to begin with...

 - I reserve the right to express opinions AND emotions.
 Some people are uncomfortable with the latter but I've decided I can't really be honest without sharing both thought and passion.
 Be forewarned that while I do not intend to "curse like a sailor" on this website, I do use emotive language from time to time.
 I prefer honest, salty discourse over annoyingly polite, passive-aggressive rhetoric.

 - As far as my opinions, I also reserve the right to change them.
 So whether on this website or anywhere else, please know that I don't write or speak ex cathedra.
-Each piece reflects my thoughts on whatever it is I am talking about at the time it is published.
+Each piece reflects my understanding and opinion on whatever it is I am talking about at the time it is published.

 WHY should you take your PRECIOUS TIME TO engage with the content of this website?

 Aristotle suggested that persuasion occurs when the listener perceives that the speaker has character ("ethos"), passion ("pathos") and reason/logic ("logos").

 First of all, please don't mistake character (ethos) for perfection.
-If you do then stop reading right now because there is no way that I will meet that standard.
+If you do then don't waste another minute on this website because there is no way that I will meet that standard.
 The fundamental issue here is whether you think I'm lying or not on this website.
 That doesn't mean I'm right but that at least I'm being honest in whatever I'm sharing, with no hidden and manipulative agenda.
-If you feel I'm being genuine here, then read on.
+If you feel I'm being genuine here, then engaging with this website might be worth your time.

 Passion (pathos) is hopefully more obvious.
 Your question here should be whether or not you sense genuine care and real emotion in what I express on this website.
 Those of you who know me personally can attest to my passion for the things I talk or write about.
 If you are new to me, the ‘jury may still be out’ and understandably so.
 For the time being you will have to decide if you are willing to give me the benefit of the doubt for now on passion.